Lake County Judicial Center

 - Whether the proposed order has been submitted to all other counsel/parties in the action for their review and approval.

-- If the form of the order has been approved by all other counsel/parties (a hearing is likely not necessary), and email submission is accepted.
+- If the form of the order has been approved by all other counsel/parties (a hearing is likely not necessary).

 - If the Order is being submitted pursuant to a hearing, include the date the hearing was held, or what other basis the Order is being sent (stipulation, etc.)